In national awards presentations Thursday night, Alabama came up big. Junior offensive tackle Andre…

 Alabama and Florida will meet in the GeorgiaDome in Atlanta in the SEC Championship Game Saturday.
 Kickoff will be at 4 p.m.
 EST (3 p.m. central time) with television coverage by CBS.
 The winner of the game is expected to move on to the BCS National Championship Game in Miami on Jan.
 8. The loser will play in the Sugar Bowl on Jan.
-2 in
+2 in New Orleans.

 Despite Bama's better record and higher ranking, the Gators are universally considered the favorite in the game.